bdnf/binary-transparency-example/README.md

 - Install Docker and docker-compose
 - Ensure you have access to secure SCONE images (i.e. `crosscompilers`) to run this example in secure mode.
+- At least 8Gb of free RAM to start all example in SCONE SIM mode.
+Around 16Gb is necessary to seamlessly run all services in SCONE HW mode.
+Otherwise services may fail during start or during processing of log files.

 ### Terminal 1 - Set up Services: